jgraley/cotest/coroutines/docs/getting-started.md

 #### Flexible test example

 Suppose we decide that continuing to turn by 90 degrees and draw another line is acceptable as long as it only over-paints what was already there.
-In Cotest, we will want to chenge the behaviour of the test case, based upon the _events_ (mock calls or launch completions) we receive.
+In Cotest, we will want to change the behaviour of the test case, based upon the _events_ (mock calls or launch completions) we receive.

 ```
 COTEST(PainterTest, SquareFlexibleCase)